-1. Speed Tables
+1. Speed Table

 Description: A raised hump in the roadway with a 10-foot flat top, extending across the road at right angles to the traffic.
-The PWC adopted speed table is identical to a raised crosswalk with the difference being the signs and pedestrian ramps.
-The specifications are a 6 foot approach to a height of approximately +/- 3" - 4" with a 10 foot flat top and 6 foot decline back down to road level.
+The PWC adopted speed hump/speed table is identical to a raised crosswalk with the difference being the signs and pedestrian ramps.
+The specifications are a 6' approach to a height of approximately 3" - 4+/-" with a 10' flat top and 6' decline back down to road level.

-Placement: Spacing should be approximately at least 1,000 feet, clearly visible for at least 350 feet, placed at least 200 feet from intersections and include warning signs with appropriate pavement markings.
+Placement: Spacing should be approximately 500 - 1000 feet, clearly visible for at least 350 feet, placed at least 200 feet from intersections and include warning signs with appropriate pavement markings.

-Advantage: Reduces speeds.
+Advantage: Reduces speeds

-Disadvantages: Increases emergency response times, slows emergency vehicles and buses, creates potential drainage problems, impacts snow removal operations, increases noise and increases maintenance costs - especially with repaving.
+Disadvantages: Increases emergency response times, slows emergency vehicles and buses, creates potential drainage problems, impacts snow removal operations, increases noise, and increases maintenance costs - especially with repaying

-Estimated cost: \$9,000 - \$12,000 per speed table.
+Estimated cost: \$5,000 - \$8,000 per speed hump

-2. Raised Crosswalks
+2. Raised Crosswalk

 Description: A raised hump in the roadway with a 10-foot flat top, extending across the road at right angles to the direction of traffic flow.
-The specifications are a 6 foot approach to a height of +/-3'' - 4'' with a 10 foot flat top and 6 foot decline back down to road level.
-Identical to a speed table with pedestrian ramps, signs and markings.
+The specifications are a 6' approach to a height of 3" - 4+/-" with a 10' flat top and 6' decline back down to road level.
+Identical to a speed table except for the pedestrian ramps, signs and markings.

-Placement: Spacing should be approximately 500 - 1,000 feet, clearly visible for at least 350 feet and installed where a significant number of pedestrians cross the roadway.
+Placement: Spacing should be approximately 500 - 1000 feet, clearly visible for at least 350 feet and installed where a significant number of pedestrians cross the roadway.
 These should include advance-warning signs and appropriate pavement markings.

-Advantages: Reduces speeds, provides improved visibility and pedestrian safety.
+Advantages: Reduces speeds, provides improved visibility, and increases safety for pedestrians

-Disadvantages: Increases emergency response times and slows emergency vehicles and buses, creates potential drainage problems, increases noise, and increases maintenance costs.
+Disadvantages: Increases emergency response times and slows emergency vehicles and buses, creates potential drainage problems, increases noise, and increases maintenance costs

-Estimated cost: \$10,000 - \$20,000 per raised crosswalk.
+Estimated cost: \$5,000 - \$10,000 per raised crosswalk

-3. Crosswalk Refuges/Raised Median Islands
+3. Crosswalk Refuge/Raised Median Island

-Description: A raised median in the middle of the roadway with a cut provided for the crosswalk.
-Advance warning signing/pavement marking must be installed.
+Description: A raised median in the middle of the roadway with a cut provided for the crosswalk

-Placement: Where a significant number of pedestrians cross the roadway.
+Placement: Where a significant number of pedestrians cross the roadway

-Advantages: Reduces speeds and increases safety for pedestrians.
+Advantages: Reduces speeds and increases safety for pedestrians

-Disadvantages: Increases maintenance costs, sometimes eliminates parking space near the device.
+Disadvantages: Increases maintenance costs

-Estimated costs: \$10,000 - \$20,000 per crosswalk refuge.
+Estimated costs: \$5,000 - \$15,000 per crosswalk refuge

-4. Chokers
+4. Choker

-Description: A physical constriction built at the curbside of the roadway to reduce the width of the travel lane; the roadway must be at least 30 feet from curb to curb.
-Advance warning signing/pavement marking can be installed.
+Description: A physical constriction built at the curbside of the roadway to reduce the width of the travel lane, the roadway must be at least bed 30' from curb to curb

-Placement: Normal turning radii should be accommodated with advance warning signs and pavement markings.
+Placement: Normal turning radii should be accommodated, with advance warning signs and pavement markings

-Advantages: Reduces speeds, provides parking protection and shortens pedestrian crossing distance
+Advantages: Reduces speeds, provides parking protection, and shortens pedestrian crossing distance

-Disadvantages: Potential drainage problems, maintenance costs, sometimes eliminates parking space near the device.
+Disadvantages: Potential drainage problems, maintenance costs

-Estimated cost: \$9,000 - \$15,000 per pair.
+Estimated cost: \$7,000 - \$10,000 per pair

-5. Chicanes
+5. Chicane

-Description: Alternating constrictions built curbside to create a bend in the formerly straight street, forcing vehicles to negotiate the narrower street in a snake-like fashion.
+Description: Alternating constrictions built curbside to create a bend in the formerly straight street, forcing vehicles to negotiate the narrower street in a snake-like fashion

-Placement: Should accommodate normal turning radii, sets are to be placed 400-600 feet apart, feature advance warning signing/pavement marking and used only on roadways divided with a median.
+Placement: Should accommodate normal turning radii, sets are to be placed 400-600 feet apart, feature advance warning signing/pavement marking, and used only on roadways divided with a median

-Advantages: Reduces speeds, provides parking protection and shortens pedestrian crossing time and distance.
+Advantages: Reduces speeds, provides parking protection, and shortens pedestrian crossing time and distance

-Disadvantages: Limited to divided roadways, creates potential drainage problems, and increases maintenance cost; sometimes eliminates parking space near the device.
+Disadvantages: Limited to divided roadways, creates potential drainage problems, and increases maintenance costs.

-Estimated cost: \$10,000 - \$20,000 per set.
+Estimated cost: \$5,000 - \$15,000 per set

-6. Traffic Circles and Roundabouts
+6. Traffic Circle

-Description: Elevated area in the middle of an intersection that provides circular and counterclockwise traffic flow.
+Description: elevated area in the middle of an intersection that provides circular, and counter-clockwise traffic flow

-Placement: Street grades approaching the intersection should not exceed 10 percent. entrances should be a minimum of 100 feet away on all approaches for traffic circles.
-This can be reduced for mini-roundabout type devices.
+Placement: street grades approaching the intersection should not exceed 10 percent and entrances should be a minimum of 100 feet away on all approaches.

-Design: VDOT has adopted the FHWA 2000 Roundabouts Information Guide for the installation of roundabouts.
+Design: VDOT has adopted the FHWA 2000 Roundabouts Information Guide for the installation of roundabouts

-Advantages: Reduces speed, mitigates left-turn accidents, increases aesthetics and can reduce accidents associated with multiway stops.
-Can also improve traffic flow through the intersection.
+Advantages: reduces speed, mitigates left turn accidents, and increases aesthetics

-Disadvantages: Reduces parking spaces, often requires additional right-of-way and can impact drainage structures.
-Typically requires relocating pedestrian crossing locations.
+Disadvantages: reduces parking spaces and requires additional right-of-way

-Estimated cost: \$15,000 - \$250,000+ per circle/roundabout.
+Estimated cost: \$5,000 - \$50,000 per circle